sanathdevalapurkar/sanathdevalapurkar.github.io/integrable.md

 I will be typing up notes for (some of) the lectures and posting them on this webpage.
-For the most part, I will follow Arnold's "Mathematical Methods of Classical Mechanics" in the beginning of the course, and will decide on references for later parts as we go along.
+For the most part, I will follow Arnold's "Mathematical Methods of Classical Mechanics" in the beginning of the course.
+I also like Libermann-Marle's "Symplectic Geometry and Analytical Mechanics", as well as Abraham-Marsden's "Foundations of Mechanics".
+I will add further references for later parts as we go along.

 Most of your grade will be based off a final paper (probably around 80% of the grade); and depending on the number of people who sign up, either a final 15-20